justinlubin/cobbler/evaluation/README.md

   evaluation, as described in Section 8.4
 - `output/analyses`: All analyses of the result data in `output/data`
 - `scripts`: The scripts to run and analyze the evaluation
+    - **Important note:** These scripts should all be run from the _root directory_ of this repository!
+    - *Tip:* To run these scripts in the proper order, run the `run_everything.sh` script from the root directory of this repository.
+The outputs will all be in the `output` directory.